trustedci/OSCRP/OSCRP.md

 While we've tried to be comprehensive, please don't hesitate to identify your own assets that may not be covered by our examples.

 *Step 3* begins after the Assets have been identified.
-To continue the process for this example exercise, we'll select just one of our assets: "Embargoed Data," which has the following Consequences, Concerns and Avenues of Attack diagram:
+For this example, we select just one of our assets --- Embargoed Data --- and examone its Consequences, Concerns and Avenues of Attack diagram:

 ![Example 1 Base Diagram](diagrams/Embargoed_Data.png)